-In our digital world, film-based communication has become increasingly important for effectively delivering messages.
+In our digital world, film-based communication has become increasingly crucial for effectively delivering messages.
 From Mediaflow, you can easily download and stream your video files directly.

 No matter how extensively you work with film, there are many advantages to gathering your video files in Mediaflow rather than in a separate video platform.